The Best Surety Bond Companies for 2024

 Surety bonds are a financial agreement in which a surety or guarantor agrees to compensate one party if another party is unable to meet an obligation, like meeting professional licensing standards or completing a contract.
 Surety bonds have many applications in business and are especially important in the construction industry.
-This guide will break down everything you need to know about surety bonds, including for the construction industry specifically.
+This guide will break down everything you need to know about surety bonds, with an emphasis on the construction industry.
 In particular, this guide will cover what surety bonds are, how surety bonds work in the construction industry, the factors that affect surety bond costs, and what to look for in a surety company.
 Finally, this guide will cover some of our favorite surety bond companies, including the three top options below:

 *These links will take you to one of our insurance partners.
 The companies listed here may or may not be available at this time.